OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

   * Within JWT asymmetric algorithms as RSA or ECDSA can be used for signing the token.
 Due to vulnerabilities in some JWT frameworks the public key can be misused as HMAC secret key in order to sign the token.
 * Token Storage on client side:
   * When using a mobile app that uses JWT it should be verified where the token is stored locally on the device<sup>[5]</sup>.
+* Cracking the signing key:
+  * Creating a signature of the token is done through a secret key on server side.
+Once a JWT is obtained there are several tools available that can try to brute force the secret key offline<sup>[8]</sup>.
+See the tools section for details.
 * Information Disclosure:
   * Decode the Base-64 encoded JWT and check what kind of data is transmitted within it.